 Parietex composite surgical mesh combines a resorbable collagen barrier with polyester, a first in the hernia mesh industry.
 According to Covidien, Parietex composite surgical mesh is supposed to promote integration and tissue ingrowth to minimize visceral attachments.
 The surgical repair of a hernia with synthetic mesh can cause severe complications.

 Parietex Progrip Mesh Complications

 The surgical repair of a hernia, with or without surgical hernia mesh, is known to cause complications.
-Some of the more common complications are hernia recurrence, perforation of surrounding organs, bleeding, obstructions, adhesions, infection, pain, obstructions, seromas and fistula formation.
-The FDA reports that hernia repair surgery with surgical mesh can cause hernia recurrence, adhesion, infection, pain and bowel obstruction.
+Some of the more common complications are hernia recurrence, perforation of surrounding organs, bleeding, obstructions, infection, pain, bowel obstruction, seromas and fistula formation.
+The FDA reports that hernia repair surgery with surgical mesh can cause hernia recurrence, organ adhesion, infection, pain and bowel obstruction.

 Covidien indicates that the following potential complications are associated with the use of Parietex composite hernia mesh:

 adverse event reports

 It should be noted that the above list of complications is by no means comprehensive.
 A number of adverse event reports related to the Parietex composite hernia mesh product have also been received by the U.S. Food and Drug Administration.
 The FDA’s Manufacturer and User Facility Device Experience database, or MAUDE, lists a variety of adverse health complications reported by consumers:

 • Sharp pains and discomfort in the pelvis, hip or groin

 • Difficulty standing for extended periods of time